How to Run the Program

 You can encourage families to do at-home book reporting by sharing our written and illustrated book reports and providing the parent or caregiver with the full set of stickers for distribution.

 We’ve come up with a list of activities for you to consider running at your library as part of the TDSRC.
 For all activities, you can substitute materials and modify the instructions to suit your library and community.
-For your convenience, many of the activities have pre-made templates for you to print, and we’ve made an effort to include many passive programming options.
+For your convenience, many of the activities have pre-made templates for you to print.
+We’ve made an effort to include many passive programming options, which kids can participate in with minimal to no staff direction.
+For example, kids can pick up word searches and crossword puzzles and complete them in the library or at home at any time.

-We understand that many libraries across Canada are increasing the impact of their summer programming by engaging kids in both summer reading and summer learning.
-We’ve responded by expanding our program content to better support libraries.
-All of our activities are tied to specific learning competencies, and many include STEAM (Science, Technology, Engineering, Art and Math) content.
+All of our activities support summer learning, are tied to specific learning competencies and often include STEAM (Science, Technology, Engineering, Art and Math) content.
 For more information and ideas on summer learning in libraries, see the Urban Libraries Council page on summer learning.

 For more great ideas, follow us on Pinterest, and check out these blogs: